 Ping is the number that determines lag.
 The higher the ping, the worse the lag is.
-And the Ping Heatmaps on DumaOS 3.0 is quite remarkable in helping you figure that out.
+And the Ping Heatmaps on DumaOS 3.0 are pretty remarkable in helping you figure that out.

-Note that not all games allow you to pick players or servers via ping values and, for the most part, the XR1000 support all those that do — about a dozen.
+Note that not all games allow you to pick players or servers via ping values, and, for the most part, the XR1000 supports all those that do — about a dozen.

 When you pick a particular game on the list, the router will ping all of the game’s servers and display them on a world map with their ping value appearing in colors.

-Green represents a server with an excellent ping, and the color changes to yellow and red as the ping gets worse.
+Green represents a server with an excellent ping, and the color changes to yellow and red as the ping worsens.
 There’s also a list that shows all available servers with their IP address and ping values in real-time.

 Using this information, you can determine what sever you want to connect to or draw the Geo-Filter polygon for that area for later use.